Surabaya: Transportation

-Airport

-Surabaya's Juanda International Airport is a passenger and cargo airport which also serves as Surabaya's Navy Airbase, operated by the TNI-AL (Indonesian Navy) and located just outside Surabaya, on the outskirts of Sidoarjo.
-This airport has served Surabaya for many years and currently has two terminals, with domestic flights served from Terminal 1 and all international flights and Garuda Indonesia's domestic flights serviced from Terminal 2.

-Seaport

-Port of Tanjung Perak is the trading port in East Java and is one of the busiest ports in the country.

-It is the second-largest port of trade, container and passenger traffic in Indonesia after the Port of Tanjung Priok in Jakarta.
-There is also Teluk Lamong Port Terminal, which is the main buffer terminal of Tanjung Perak Port.
-The port terminal of Lamong Bay is the first green port in Indonesia and is one of the most sophisticated port terminals in the world where the entire operating system is automated.

-Train

 Surabaya has three major train stations, being Surabaya Kota (also known as Semut), Surabaya Pasar Turi, and Surabaya Gubeng.
 The Argo Bromo Anggrek operated by Kereta Api Indonesia (KAI) connects Surabaya from Surabaya Pasar Turi Station to Gambir Station in Jakarta.
 Both economy and executive class trains are served to and from Surabaya.

-Commuter trains in the city has 5 separate lines (as of 2021) that connect Surabaya with surrounding regencies.
-Their services, also operated by KAI, have extended into Lamongan, Mojokerto, Sidoarjo, and Pasuruan.
+Surabaya commuter rail has 7 separate lines (as of 2023) that connect Surabaya with surrounding regencies.
+Their services, also operated by KAI Commuter, have extended into Lamongan, Mojokerto, Sidoarjo, and Pasuruan.
+Surabaya will become the final destination for a Whoosh High speed rail initiative which connects Jakarta to Surabaya.
+The Indonesian government currently have a cooperation contract with the investors, and will begin construction in soon.